mayomeepo/mayomeepo/README.md

 - 👋 Hi, I’m @mayomeepo
 - 👀 I’m interested in tech and data analysis
-- 🌱 I’m currently learning UI/UX
+- 🌱 I’m currently learning data analysis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - ⚡ Fun fact: ...